RMRRailfanner/Group-Participation-Guidelines/README.md

 * Caste
 * Familial status

 Profanity: Members are expected to maintain a respectful tone in their interactions.
-We do not permit excessive or inappropriate language in posts or discussions, including:
+We do not permit any posts or discussions that:
+* Use vulgar or offensive language.
-* Text, music videos, or images containing profanity
+* Share or link to music videos, images, or any media containing profanity.
+* Post comments or messages with explicit or abusive content.

 Political Content: Our community does not allow sharing of political news or discussions related to elections.
 This includes:
 * Current candidates running for public office, including their slogans, campaign material, rallies, or events